-It is important that you regularly have your medicines checked by a pharmacist or your GP.
+Is is important that you regularly have your medicines checked by a pharmacist or your GP.
 Sometimes when we have appointments with different hospital departments we are prescribed medication that either we no longer need or when taken together, can produce adverse side effects.

 Sometimes side effects of medications can have an adverse effect and make us not want to eat.
 A dry mouth or a metallic taste can stop us wanting to eat.
 It can be helpful to suck a boiled fruit sweet, or eat some tangy dried fruit such as cherries, cranberries or mango.
-Sweet tastes help to stimulate taste buds and moisten the mouth.
+Sweet, and/or sour tastes, help to stimulate the taste buds and moisten the mouth.